Pembrolizumab (By injection)

 Warnings While Using This Medicine:

-- This medicine may cause birth defects if either partner is using it during conception or pregnancy.
+- It is not safe to take this medicine during pregnancy.
+It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Use an effective form of birth control while you are receiving this medicine and for 4 months after your last dose.
+Use an effective form of birth control while you are receiving this medicine and for at least 4 months after your last dose.

 - Tell your doctor if you have liver disease, diabetes, lung disease, or immune system problems.